 - Cuisine: Southwestern

 This Southwestern black bean salad recipe is healthy and delicious!
 This fresh black bean salad is perfect for potlucks, parties and busy weeks.
-Recipe yields 4 medium servings.
+Recipe yields 4 large or up to 8 side servings.

 - 3 cans of black beans (15 ounces each) or 4 ½ cups cooked black beans, rinsed and well-drained